-When you have finished cleaning all of the hidden away areas of your new home, you need to pay special attention to the surfaces that you come into contact with every day.
+When you have finished cleaning all of the hidden-away areas of your new home, you need to pay special attention to the surfaces that you come into contact with every day.
 You want to get rid of any trace of the previous occupants from these surfaces.
-Use a multi-purpose cleaner and a clean cloth to wipe over doors, work surfaces and handles.
-Light switches are often amongst the dirtiest places in a property, so you need to make sure these are clean.
+Use a multi-purpose cleaner and a clean cloth to wipe over doors, work surfaces, and handles.
+Light switches are often among the dirtiest places on a property, so you need to make sure these are clean.
 Remember to be careful when cleaning a light switch and to never spray liquid of any kind directly onto the switch.

 Once you have cleaned a room, you can start moving furniture to where it needs to be.
 When all of the cleanings is finished, and your furniture is in place, you can start to settle into your new space.

 - Garden / Landscaping / Patio — 263